Where does positive thinking come from?

 When you talk to yourself, it happens in your cortex because, as you know, the mammalian brain works by releasing neurochemicals.
 Happy chemicals mask your sense of danger, but when they stop working, that feeling comes back to you again.
 It may feel like something is wrong, but your brain just returns to its natural state.
 If you recognize this decline as being absorbed into neurochemicals, you’ll know it’s not the end of the world.
 And if you expect pleasant feelings all the time, you will feel worse.

 Satisfying your needs brings you joy, but mitigating the threat brings you even more joy.
-Whether you run away from your attacker or find your wallet, the pleasure in mitigating the threat is enormous.
+Whether you run away from your attacker or find your wallet, the pleasure of mitigating the threat is enormous.
 When the pleasant feelings are over, you can always repeat them.
 You have to feel bad to be able to enjoy pleasant feelings.

 In situations that threaten your survival, the mammalian brain releases cortisol.

 You usually call this cortisol surge panic, stress, anxiety, shame, suffering, misery, misfortune, suffering, pain, or fear.
 It makes you feel bad.
-In nature, as a rule, it is associated with specific reactions of animals, such as fight, fleeing, freezing in motion, fawning and running away to avoid getting hurt.
+In nature, as a rule, it is associated with specific reactions of animals, such as fight, fleeing, freezing in motion, fawning, and running away to avoid getting hurt.
 In humans, it causes negative thought patterns, which are their form of flight, fight, or freeze-up.

 “It’s all because of these idiots!” – you fight